HYBRID EVENT: You can participate in person at London, UK or Virtually from your home or work.

 Biography:

-Dr. Gupta did her BS and MS in India.
-She then joined Prof. Knud Nierhaus group at Max Planck Institute for Molecular Genetics, Berlin, Germany for her PhD and obtained her degree in the area of ribosome biology and protein translation.
-After that she worked at Yale University as postdoc where she extensively performed studies to identify new regulator in cancer growth and progression.
-Many of her studies are published in journals like eLife, PNAS, Cell Reports, Oncogene etc. Currently she is an Assistant Professor in the UAB and Associate scientist at O'Neal Comprehensive Cancer Center at UAB.
-Her lab Our works on identifying new molecules and pathways and studying their role in tumor initiation and progression.
-Her long-term goal is to not only identify new molecules and signaling pathways that regulate the disease but also develop more effective and durable cancer therapies.
+Dr. Gupta did her PhD at Max Planck Institute for Molecular Genetics, Berlin, Germany, studying protein translation, leading to the discovery of 70S-scanning initiation.
+She then worked at Yale University, focusing on cancer therapeutics, resulting in publications in journals like Cancer Discovery, Cell Reports Medicine, PNAS, Cell Reports etc. Currently, she is Associate Professor and Associate scientist at O'Neal Comprehensive Cancer Center at UAB.
+Her lab focuses on identifying new molecules and pathways and studying their role in tumor initiation and progression.
+Her long-term goal is to develop novel, more effective and durable cancer therapies.

 Watsapp